SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-09-13-directed-acyclic-graphs-from-an-equivalence-class-for-an-image.md

 ---
 layout: post
 author: SAFFET GÖKÇEN ŞEN
-title: Directed Acyclic Graphs From An Equivalence Class For A Colorless Image
+title: Directed Acyclic Graphs From An Equivalence Class For An Image
 ---
 ## Introduction
-In this article, directed acyclic graphs (DAGs) from an equivalence class for a colorless image are proposed.
+In this article, directed acyclic graphs (DAGs) from an equivalence class for an image are proposed.
 The reasoning behind these DAGs is explained.
 ## Reasoning and the DAGs
 An image is a particular collection of pixels.
 All the pixels forming the image can be separated into disjoint subsets of pixels.
 Let each of such disjoint subsets be a feature of the image.
 The dependencies among these features will vary with the number of pixels in each feature because the visual meaning of a feature changes with the number of pixels in it.
 If the image is divided into features containing a big number of pixels compared to the total number of pixels in the image, then these features are expected to be dependent on each other.
 In the <a href="#indep_features" >Figure 1</a>, the rectangle $A$ contains some pixels and the rectangle $B$ contains some other pixels.
 The feature formed by the pixels bounded by the triangle $A$ is considered to be independent of the feature formed by the pixels bounded by the triangle $B$.
 <figure id="indep_features">